mwess/GreedyFHist/docs/source/pairwise.rst

 ``input.moving_image.reference_image`` and ``input.fixed_image.reference_image`` sections need to be defined.
 Additional data for transforming can be supplied as ``[[input.moving_image.additional_data]]``.
 Examples for defining sections and additional data types in the configuration file can be found here in the `config` section.
-..
-Examples for to define new image data types can be found here :`Image data <https://github.com/mwess/GreedyFHist/tree/master/greedyfhist/data_types>`

 A full example can be found further below.